SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ---

 <details>
   <summary>Part 4.
-Using the pattern from Part 3, write the replacement string to replace the lines with `Name=` with the captured ID</summary>
+Using the pattern from Part 3, write the replacement string to replace the lines with the captured ID</summary>

 Search for: `^.*Name=([^;]+).*$`

 Replace with: `\1`

-Note: this procedure leaves lines that are missing `Name=` intact.
-It's possible to create a more sophisticated regular expression that removes those lines, but in practice it is easier to a filtering step after this with a command line program like `grep` to remove lines that are missing `Name=`.
 </details>

 ---